-Araw ng Lahi 2017
+Araw ng Lahi 2017: Negros Museum Tour

-As a group, the Bacolod Homeschoolers Network is continually finding activities that could enhance the learning experiences among our children and foster camaraderie among them.
-This month of August, in line with the country’s celebration of Buwan ng Wika or Buwan ng Lahi, we had our own little celebration.
+As a group, the Bacolod Homeschoolers Network is continually finding activities that could enhance learning experiences.
+These should also foster camaraderie among the kids.

-The 10 epics of Panay is a celebration of Visayan literature and include “Tikum Kadlum”, “Amburukay”, “Derikaryong Pada”, “Balanakon”, “Kalampay”, “Pahagunong or Pawikan”, “Pagbihag ni Labaw Donggon kay Sinagnayan”, “Humadapnon”, “Alayaw”, and “Buruhisan”.
+The 10 epics of Panay is a celebration of Visayan literature.
+These include “Tikum Kadlum”, “Amburukay”, “Derikaryong Pada”, “Balanakon”, “Kalampay”, and “Pahagunong or Pawikan”.
+Plus, there’s “Pagbihag ni Labaw Donggon kay Sinagnayan”, “Humadapnon”, “Alayaw”, and “Buruhisan”.
 The exhibit will run until September 30 at the Negros Museum.

-We also toured the JGM Gallery where a toy collection from 65 different countries is house.
-There are more exhibits on the second floor but since the kids were getting restless with the heat, we just went there for a photo op with a locomotive from Victorias Milling Company on display.
+We also toured the JGM Gallery where a toy collection from 65 different countries is housed.
+There are more exhibits on the second floor but the kids were getting restless with the heat.
+Instead, we just went there for a photo op with a locomotive from Victorias Milling Company.

 We were also entertained by fellow homeschoolmate, Johann Tan.
 Johann is totally blind.
 He was diagnosed with bilateral retinoblastoma when he was only 10 months old and he is being homeschooled for specialized training.
 He is blessed with a beautiful voice.

 What is retinoblastoma?

-Retinoblastoma is a cancer that starts in the retina, the very back part of the eye. is a rare form of cancer that rapidly develops from the immature cells of a retina, the light-detecting tissue of the eye.
-It is the most common malignant cancer of the eye in children, and it is almost exclusively found in young children.
-Though most children survive this cancer, they may lose their vision in the affected eye(s) or need to have the eye removed.
+Retinoblastoma is a cancer that starts in the retina, the very back part of the eye.
+It is a rare form of cancer that rapidly develops from the immature cells of a retina, the light-detecting tissue of the eye.
+It’s the most common malignant cancer of the eye in children, and is almost exclusively found in young children.
+While most patients survive this cancer, they may lose their vision in the affected eye(s).
+However, they may need to have the eye removed.

-It is wonderful to see our young children grew up together as friends in this small community that we have now.
-The parents help each other while the kids also help take care of each other.
+It is wonderful to see our young children grow up together as friends in this small community.
+Moreover, the parents help each other while the kids also help take care of each other.

 About the Negros Museum Tour